(Magee head coach Teddy Dyess lifts the 3A championship trophy. Photo courtesy of Hannah Newbold)

 JACKSON — As the Trojans ran back into the locker room after Friday’s state championship, a player told a crowd of media members: “We’re not done yet, we’re just getting started.”
 What a beginning it was.

-Magee quarterback Chandler Pittman scored early and often to knock off the Noxubee County Tigers 49-26.
+Magee quarterback Chandler Pittman scored early and often to knock off the Noxubee County Tigers 49-26 for the Class 3A State Championship at Mississippi Veterans Memorial Stadium on Friday.
 The Trojans capped off a perfect 12-0 season en route to the school’s fifth state championship, their first since 2000.

 “Unbelievable,” Magee head coach Teddy Dyess said.
 “These kids battled through adversity all year, despite Covid and everything going on, not going whether we were going to play or not.
 These kids never flinched nor hesitated.
 They have high character and it showed today.”